-Preparing for a viewing
+Preparing for a Viewing

 Preparation is key to viewing success.

 A potential buyer will no doubt have a host of questions and they will request to view key documents.
 Having all these to hand is key.
 You want to earn the trust of your potential buyers.
-Not been able to answer multiple questions could appear like you’re attempting to deceive the buyer.
+Not being able to answer multiple questions could appear like you’re attempting to deceive the buyer.